 The site eterni.me wants to give everyone an opportunity to create their own three-dimensional digital avatar that will look and speak like the original.

-Digital identity is created on the basis of information about a person, which is accumulated throughout his life.
-Photos, emails and social networking accounts will allow the user to construct a virtual imprint of his life.
+Digital identity is created on the basis of information about a person, which is accumulated throughout their life.
+Photos, emails, and social networking accounts will allow the user to construct a virtual imprint of their life.

-Each user will be able to “train” his avatar by responding to different questions, making corrections and adding information, so that the virtual copy ‘learns’ to speak and act just like a living person.
+Each user will be able to “train” their avatar by responding to different questions, making corrections, and adding information, so that the virtual copy ‘learns’ to speak and act just like a living person.

-The project has already gained many critics.
+The project has already received a good deal of criticism.
 They consider the idea of virtual immortality “macabre” and warn that such avatars will confuse people and won’t let them mourn their deceased beloved ones and continue their life, accepting their loss.

-However, Marius Ursache believes that it is more about providing an easy access to the information about a dead person than his “resurrection”.
+However, Marius Ursache believes that it is more about providing easy access to information about a dead person than their “resurrection”.

-Already more than 30,000 people have signed up to the project site, expressing their interest in creating virtual copies of themselves.
+More than 30,000 people have already signed up to the project site, expressing their interest in creating virtual copies of themselves.
 According to the company, the first public version of the project will be freely available in six months.